Your cookie preferences

 How does comparing business energy differ from comparing domestic energy?

-There are various differences you must be aware of when looking to compare business vs domestic energy tariffs, from rates to contract lengths to whether you need a dual fuel contract, business and domestic energy contracts can often vary a lot from one another.
+There are various differences you must be aware of when looking to compare business versus domestic energy tariffs.
+From rates to contract lengths to whether you need a dual fuel deal, business and domestic energy tariffs can often vary a lot from one another.

-One major difference you need to know is that you cannot enter a business energy contract online.
+One major difference is that you cannot enter a business energy contract online.
 Whilst domestic energy contracts can be entered and left relatively easily and usually online, business energy contracts require a little more work.

 Because energy companies require more information from you before they are able to provide your business with an accurate quote, it’s unlikely you’ll be able to switch business energy supplier online.